Outhouse Maintenance

 Install a magazine rack or small box as a magazine holder and add some reading material for those people who prefer to educate themselves while in the privy.
 Remember to organize the books once in a while and clean out any critters that have taken up residence in the rack.

-Here is a classic book about the history of outhouses that makes great privy reading material.
-The book contains lots of pictures for those of us who just prefer to flip through the pages.
+A book about the history of outhouses makes great privy reading material.
+Look for one that contains lots of pictures for those of us who just prefer to flip through the pages.

 Toilet Paper Container